 Develop a survey budget – Create a budget, based on the size of your customer list and expected response rate, to determine the cost of conducting the customer satisfaction survey and the type of incentive you can afford.
 Compare that cost to the value of the feedback you’re expecting to get.

 Your customers are a goldmine of information.
 Don’t let this go untapped.
-Capturing their opinion through an online survey is a very effective way to find out where you stand, what to build on, and what needs to be improved.
+Capturing their opinion through an online survey is a very effective way to find out where you stand.
+You’ll learn about what to build on, and what needs to be improved.

 A professionally developed customer satisfaction survey, conducted by a third party, increases the survey’s credibility in the eyes of your customers.
 This improves the participation rate.
 Also, it shows that you are genuinely interested in getting customer feedback.